Thursday, October 3, 2024

 Participants in the Fitbit Heart Study wore Fitbit activity trackers and reported heart data.

-Any participant that showed signs of AFib was alerted and connected with a healthcare practitioner for a virtual appointment.
+Any participant who showed signs of AFib was alerted and connected with a healthcare practitioner for a virtual appointment.

 Fitbits’ sensors use photoplethysmography (PPG) technology to measure blood flow and heart rates.
 From this, the Fitbit algorithm calculated heart rhythm, which allowed it to detect atrial fibrillation if it occurred.7